Galgamins/QWEST/README.md

 ## How do I start the main quest?

-In order to start the main quest, you need to either hit the level you specified or the daytime specified in the Skyrim unbound MCM menu (this defaults to 7-21 days).
-Instead of doing the first few quests, you will be summoned by the Greybeards after killing the dragon.
+In order to start the main quest, you will need to visit Helgen and rent a room at the new inn there.
+Once you sleep in the room, a familiar scene unfolds before you.....

-The way of becoming a thane of Whiterun is also changed.
-Complete The Blessings of Nature quest and talk to Jarl Balgruuf when the Gildergreen tree is repaired/the sappling blooms.
-He'll thank you and allow you to buy the Breezehome, and the standard thaneship quest (help people of the hold and buy a house to become a thane) will be avialable.

 ## Creation Club (CC Content) Support?